Sandhyavandanam-Sreekara-Narayana/SRI-Travels/README.md

 ## 🚀 About The Project

 **SRI Travels** is a user-friendly travel booking platform deployed on PythonAnywhere.
 It offers seamless booking, real-time availability, and responsive design for a smooth user experience.
+Built using Flask, it allows travelers to book buses, trains, hotels, and flights easily.

 ---